IATA Makes Significant Changes in 2021 Starting 1st January

 Such training shares similarities with the hazmat training that includes all employees on all levels.
 It doesn’t matter what position you last held or your skill level, and the training is for all.
 The same approach for hazmat training means the DGR competency training can take place every 2 years.

-The 62nd edition of the IATA Dangerous Goods Regulations incorporates all amendments made by the ICAO Dangerous Goods Panel in developing the content of the 2021–2022 edition of the ICAO Technical
+The IATA Changes in 2021 62nd edition of the IATA Dangerous Goods Regulations incorporates all amendments made by the ICAO Dangerous Goods Panel in developing the content of the 2021–2022 edition of the ICAO Technical

 Instructions as well as changes adopted by the IATA Dangerous Goods Board.